Master of International Business

 - MIBS6004 Managing Global Operations.

 Completion of four electives is a requirement for the Master of International Business.
 Electives are selected from a wide range of specialist international business related units of study from across the Business School.
+For details of available units of study refer to the Business School (Postgraduate) Handbook.

 The business project is completed at the end of the program over a five to seven week period as the capstone experience for the program.
+For details of available units of study refer to the Business School (Postgraduate) Handbook.

 A candidate for the Master of International Business completes the units of study for the degree in a prescribed sequence, as detailed in the University of Sydney Business School handbook, to facilitate progressive learning and enrich the group learning experience.